 The things most needed for collagen formation are protein, copper, zinc, and Vitamin C. Silica also helps the body make collagen.

 9. There are hundreds of other ways that copper helps the adrenals and dehydration.
 Many of these ways are more subtle.
 Copper improves cell wall integrity and the wall of the nucleus.
 Copper improves heart function, circulation, and improves red blood cell count, which fixes anemia, which is also responsible for fatigue.
 Copper improves nerve function in many ways, and fatigue can be from “central nervous system fatigue”.
 Copper helps make many other hormones and neurotransmitters not listed here.
 Copper detoxes hundreds of different toxins in the body through a wide array of antioxidant enzymes, and a less toxic body functions far better.
 Copper improves kidney function (the adrenals sit on top of the kidneys), which also fixes edema, so while proper water retention is increased, painful swelling of tissues is decreased.

 My personal testimony:

 Water and Dehydration: In my copper-deficient days, I had to drink water in the gym between every set.
 It was crazy.
 I knew I had to drink more than others, but I didn’t know what else to do.
 For me, that was just normal.

-My new normal: Today, I went to the gym at 3:30pm after drinking at least 2 bottles of water.
+My new normal: Recently, I went to the gym at 3:30 PM after drinking at least 2 bottles of water.
 I did not bring any water.
 I knew I would not need it.
 I drank no water while lifting.
 I was done by 4:22.